TITLE 35: ENVIRONMENTAL PROTECTION

 1) A flare must be designed for and operated with no visible emissions, as determined by the methods specified in subsection (e)(1), except for periods not to exceed a total of five minutes during any two consecutive hours.

-2) A flare must be operated with a flame present at all times, as determined by the methods specified in subsection (f)(2)(C).
+2) The owner or operator must operate a flare with a flame present at all times, as determined by the methods specified in subsection (f)(2)(C).

 3) A flare must be used only if the net heating value of the gas being combusted is 11.2 MJ/scm (300 Btu/scf) or greater if the flare is steam-assisted or air-assisted; or if the net heating value of the gas being combusted is 7.45 MJ/scm (200 Btu/scf) or greater if the flare is non-assisted.
 The net heating value of the gas being combusted must be determined by the methods specified in subsection (e)(2).